What is a Bachelor of Arts in Project Management?

 • In this course, students will study and apply alternative theories, models and strategies for creating and managing organizational change.
 The effectiveness of management tools in initiating problem solving and decision making to bring about change within organizations is evaluated.

 • A case-based course that discusses the set of managerial decisions and actions that determines the long-run performance of a company.
 The course includes environmental scanning, strategy formulation, strategy implementation, and evaluation and control.
 Prerequisites: GEN 499.
-This course must be taken last in the program.
+BUS 402 is the capstone course for the BA in Business Administration, BA in Operations Management and Analysis, BA in Project Management, BA in Business Economics, BA in Service Management and BA in Sustainable Enterprise Management programs and must be taken last in the sequence.
+This course is not available for non-degree seeking students.

 4